gurri8686/zohocrmprospect/README.md

 --form 'Status=New Prospect'

 # List recent 5 Prospect API request

-curl --location --request GET 'http://localhost:8000/api/prospects' \
+curl --location --request GET '(YOUR_DOMAIN_NAME)/api/prospects' \
 --header 'Content-Type: application/json' \

+# Note
+- To pass the URL in .env file constant name is ZOHO_CRM_API_URL
+- To pass the token in .env file constant name is ZOHO_CRM_TOKEN